 - 1 Establish policies procedures and access standards

 - 2 Audit access standards

 - 3 Prioritise and programme

 - 4 Delegate and implement

 - 5 Sign off building

 - 6 Maintain and monitor

 - 7 Feedback

-- 8 Review standards and procedures
+8 Review standards and procedures

-22 The regulations concern access, mobility and site signage - and they apply to all service providers, ranging from large corporations to small businesses - not to the owners of the premises.
+The regulations concern access, mobility and site signage - and they apply to all service providers, ranging from large corporations to small businesses - not to the owners of the premises.
 It is important to note that the duty for making alterations rests on the service provider, not the property owner.
 Whether you are a tenant or owner of the freehold, if you are the one providing the service, you are also the one responsible for making the alterations.
 However, in practice businesses may be able to recoup much of the cost of complying with the Disability Discrimination Act (DDA) from their landlords by getting rent reductions.
 In three recent rent review arbitration cases it has been decided that the rent that the tenant would pay should be lowered to take into account the cost of the work needed to make the building DDA-compliant.
 The basis of these decisions was as follows: Landlords and tenants agree a property's rent at a review date, which usually takes place every five years.
-The new rent is agreed by comparing the rent that the tenant would need to be DDA-compliant the rent paid on the busines' existing property should be lower to take into account the costs of making the rent would be lower to take into account the costs of the work.
+The new rent is agreed by comparing the rent that the tenant pays with a hypothetical comparable new vacant unit that is available on the market.
+However, because the new hypothetical vacant unit would need to be DDA-compliant the rent paid on the business' existing property should be lower to take into account the costs of making revisions to the old unit to bring it up to the standard of the new one.